lausberger/privacy-activism/README.md

 * Researched Regex pattern matching for User-Agent headers
 * Obtained large database of User-Agents for use in proxy extension
 * Implemented final revised BurpExtender: randomize entire User-Agent from large database of valid strings
+* Researched adblockparser Python library
+* Created Python script to download advertisement images from URL and place images in their own folder